mapereztorres/spirou/README.md

 ├── SPI.ipynb - Jupyter notebook for the code - outdated
 ├── SPI.py    - Current version, in continuous development
 ├── SPI.py.orig - original version of SPI.py.orig - to be removed eventually
-├── SPIutils.py - Utility functions for SPI.py, so SPI.py is not too large
 ```

 ## Directories